Ben Chrisman, south carolina

-The WPJA is proud to honor Ben Chrisman as its 2007 Photographer of the Year.
-Along with this title, Ben received a $1,000 grand prize.
-His name was also permanently engraved on the WPJA traveling trophy.
+The WPJA is proud to honor Ben Chrisman, of South Carolina, as its 2007 Photographer of the Year.

 Growing up, Ben was surrounded by creativity, his mother immensely artistic and his aunt a wedding photographer.
 He knew from an early age that he, too, wanted to pursue a career in the visual arts.
 So, when the opportunity presented itself to work as high school yearbook photographer, he grabbed it.